Partition of Bengal (1905): Political crisis

-Response of Muslim Bengali
+Response of Muslim Bengalis

 When first announced in 1903, the Muslim organizations The Moslem Chronicle and The Central National Muhamedan Association condemned the proposal.
 Muslim leaders Chowdhury Kazemuddin Ahmed Siddiky, Delwar Hossain Ahmed denounced the idea.
 Reasons behind their opposition included the threat of partition to Bengali solidarity as well as fear that the educational, social and other interests of East Bengal would become diminished under a chief commissioner.
 In 1904, Curzon took an official tour to visit the Muslim-majority districts of East Bengal to gain buy-in for the proposal.
 He hinted that he was considering Dacca as the new capital of East Bengal and asserted that the plan "would invest the Mohamedans in Eastern Bengal with a unity which they have not enjoyed since the old days of old Musalman viceroys and kings."

 Once the educated Muslims learned about the independence that a separate province would allow, most started supporting the partition.
 In 1905, The Mohammedan Literary Society published a manifesto endorsed by seven Muslim leading personalities with the urge for Muslims in East and West to support the partition measure.
 The impending notion of a new province provided the oft-neglected Muslim Bengalis a chance to raise their own voices and issues specific to their community and region.
 On 16 October 1905, the Mohammedan Provincial Union was founded to bring together all existing Muslim entities and groups.
 Nawab Bahadur Sir Khwaja Salimullah was unanimously declared as the patron of this union.